 In 1999, President Dave Reynolds began a major building renovation project that was split into three phases.
 Reynolds selected Bob Walker and Richard Moore to chair the committee.
 Phase I successfully added a handicapped west entrance to the facility, as well as a relocation of the office space.
 This phase was completed in 2002 under the additional guidance of President Paul Vandevert.
 Phase II, which began in May 2005, consisted of a teardown of the original shop and an expansion to roughly five times the original shop floor space.
 This addition afforded the Guild with additional rehearsal room and storage space while constructing a new state of the art shop at stage level.
 The addition allows the Guild to produce more extravagant shows.

-Recently, the Board gathered under the guidance of President Mike Moseley to determine the future needs of the organization.
+In 2012, the Board gathered under the guidance of President Mike Moseley to determine the future needs of the organization.
 With many subjects presented, the organization selected to proceed with two projects.
-You are witnessing the first – that of a major revision of the Players Guild of Dearborn website.
-The new site provides user friendly access and allows for ease of ticket purchase, membership news, and easy updating of information.
+First – that of a major revision of the Players Guild of Dearborn website to provide user friendly access and allows for ease of ticket purchase, membership news, and easy updating of information.
 The second project returns to the age old theme of building renovation.
 Phase III, planned during the 1999 project, intends to offer a handicapped east entrance to the facility and a new box office.
-Noting comments from our patrons, we seek to replace the seating in the house to improve sight lines and provide comfort to those we cherish.
-Know that as we continue our sage of “This Old Theatre,” the building renovation will not end with the completion of Phase II, but will plan, conduct, and complete other renovations on a continuum.